Space Dogs: Plot

 At the end of their flight, Strelka wanted to stay in space, because her mother had said that her father, Sirius, is living among the stars.
 Kazbek shows up having stowed away on their flight and tried to convince Strelka to turn around.
 They saw a formation of objects flying towards them, believing them to be Space Dogs but they turned out to be meteorites, they got hit by a meteorite shower and the rocket caught fire from the damage.
 Strelka, Lenny, and Kazbek went to the back of the rocket to fight the fire with their feeding formula as water, Belka was afraid but still jumped through the fire ring into the driver's seat to turn the rocket back towards Earth.
 Strelka extinguished the fire, and Kazbek confessed his love for Belka.
 The dogs look at various constellations and Strelka salutes Sirius in lieu of her father.
 The dog flight crew makes it back to Earth alive.

 Strelka, Belka, and Lenny receive a hero's welcome, and it is discovered that Kazbek stowed away on the flight, but the Scientist in charge of the project tells him that Soviet Propaganda won't allow the world to know that a stow-away had been on the flight.

-The other Kennedy pets, led by the cat, don't believe Pushok's story, except one French dog who sees the Cosmonaut Patch on Pushok's cushion.
+The other Kennedy pets, led by the cat, don't believe Pushok's story, except one dog who sees the Cosmonaut Patch on Pushok's cushion.
 She then asks him to tell her what happened afterward.
 Strelka returns to live with her mother.
 Venya holds conferences, telling his story to any willing to listen to him.
 Belka returns to her circus as the main star, flying the repaired rocket from earlier in the film.
 Kazbek lives together with his love Belka, and everyone lived happily ever after.

-During the end credits, real-life archive footage from the Soviet Space Program and its Soviet space dogs is shown.
+During the end credits, real-life archive footage from the Soviet space program and its dogs is shown.

 Production

 The directors Svyatoslav Ushakov and Inna Evlannikova, as specialists with foreign experience, were finally approved.
 Evlannikova - in the words of the executive producer, "a powerful production worker" - worked with everything that was directly related to animation.
 Ushakov was mainly engaged in the development of an artistic concept, storyboards, etc.

 To recreate Moscow in the 60s and the cosmodrome, animators studied photographs of those years and newsreels for a long time.
 The prototype of the circus artist Belka was the circus artist - the heroine of Lyubov Orlova from the 1936 feature film " Circus ".
 The director Svyatoslav Ushakov specially went to the Circus on Tsvetnoy Boulevard, which was the prototype of the Belka circus.

-In parallel with Russian animators at KinoAtis studio, two Indian subcontractors “Cornershop Animation "and" Blowfish FX ", which were engaged in animation and rendering, worked with elaborate materials received from KinoAtis using Autodesk Maya and Pixar RenderMan (produced by the Pixar Animation Studios subsidiary of Walt Disney Studios, which is another studio owned by The Walt Disney Company).
+In parallel with the animators KinoAtis studio, two Indian subcontractors “Cornershop Animation and Blowfish FX, which were engaged in additional animation and rendering, worked with elaborate materials received from KinoAtis using Maya and Pixar RenderMan (produced by Pixar Animation Studios, a subsidiary of Walt Disney Studios, a division of Disney Entertainment, a segment of the Walt Disney Company).